 The only way this type of film works is if you manage to round up a cast of fun and likable characters – so that you care if they get eaten – but with Tremors: A Cold Day in Hell, we find ourselves stuck with a collection of uninteresting characters who mostly fall into one of two categories: annoying cannon fodder or annoying comic relief.
 The film even tries to cram in a love interest for Jamie Kennedy’s character but any moment spent with him was quite cringe-inducing and the idea of him kissing somebody was a more horrifying thought than being eaten by a Graboid.

 The film does manage to blend practical effects and CGI creatures fairly well, and as mentioned, a couple of the attacks are quite decent, but overall the film fails to engage the viewer with either humour or scares.
 On a more positive note, we are getting a new Tremors television show, which will surprisingly see the return of Kevin Bacon, so if you are keen to see more battles with everyone’s favourite underground burrowing monsters, I suggest you check out this new SyFy Channel series; it can’t be worse than this poor excuse for a monster movie.

 Tremors: A Cold Day in Hell (2018)

-With the new television show in the offing one can assume this is the last of the Tremors movies, and Michael Gross can thankfully retire this character.
+Update: It looks like the new television show is not going to happen so one can assume that we will get more direct-to-video Tremors movies and Michael Gross will continue to cash a cheque.
 A viewing of this movie would only be suggested to a completist and a masochist.